 The 2020 State of Malware Report reveals how cybercriminals upped the ante on businesses, Mac threats outpaced PCs, and ransomware continued its targeted, deadly assault with new families in 2019.
 Learn all this and more in the full report, linked in our blog.

 Mobile device sensors offer great utility to users—from taking pictures and commanding voice assistants to determining which direction to flip your screen.
 However, they harbor little-known vulnerabilities that could be exploited by crafty cybercriminals.

 A new exploit for iOS enables attackers to gain permanent access to iPhones, iPads, Apple Watches, and more—with zero potential for patching.
 Learn why this is possibly the biggest security news for iOS since its inception.

 Mobile VPN apps are one of the best tools for protecting user privacy.
-Unfortunately, a notable number of are deemed unsafe.
+Unfortunately, a notable number of them are deemed unsafe.
 Read on to find out how to assess the best mobile VPN for you.